rackerlabs/rackspace-how-to/content/cloud-sites/am-i-charged-bandwidth-for-uploading-data-to-or-from-my-cloud-sites-account.md

 ---
-node_id: 197
-title: Am I Charged Bandwidth For Uploading Data To Or From My Cloud Sites Account?
+permalink: am-i-charged-bandwidth-for-uploading-data-to-or-from-my-cloud-sites-account/
+audit_date:
+title: Bandwidth charges for uploading data to or from a Cloud Sites account
 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support